prayagmittalxebian/GenieMobilityBoilerplate/README.md

 - You may want to use [CocoaPods](https://cocoapods.org/) to manage your dependencies (iOS only)
   - [Using CocoaPods to manage your package dependencies](docs/setup%20cocoapods.md)

-## Troubleshooting

-### App fails to start after renaming

-If your applicaiton fails to start after using the `yarn run rename` command, please take a look at [this issue](https://github.com/thecodingmachine/react-native-boilerplate/issues/34)

-## License

-This project is released under the [MIT License](LICENSE).

-## About us

-[TheCodingMachine](https://www.thecodingmachine.com/) is a web and mobile agency based in Paris and Lyon, France.
-We are [constantly looking for new developers and team leaders](https://www.thecodingmachine.com/nous-rejoindre/) and we love [working with freelancers](https://coders.thecodingmachine.com/).
-You'll find [an overview of all our open source projects on our website](https://thecodingmachine.io/open-source) and on [Github](https://github.com/thecodingmachine).

-## Alternative boilerplates

-We looked into existing boilerplates before starting this project, and while many of them are awesome, we did not find what we were looking for.

-The most popular is [mcnamee's Starter Kit](https://github.com/mcnamee/react-native-starter-kit), which is unfortunately [limited by *Expo*](https://facebook.github.io/react-native/docs/getting-started#caveats) and misses Redux Saga.

-If we look at the rest (and ignore unmaintained projects), many popular boilerplates are too opinionated: they include 3rd party services or very strong architecture choices that we are not comfortable with.
-To name a few: [Snowflake](https://github.com/bartonhammond/snowflake) runs with a Hapi Server running on Redhat OpenShift, [Hasura's boilerplate](https://github.com/hasura/react-native-auth-boilerplate) uses Hasura's SaaS for authentication, [Apollo's StarterKit](https://github.com/sysgears/apollo-universal-starter-kit) is targeted at GraphQL using Apollo, the [Meteor Boilerplate](https://github.com/spencercarli/react-native-meteor-boilerplate) targets Meteor…

-Finally some did not contain the architecture we are looking for (the separation of concerns with Redux, Sagas, etc.), for example [re-start](https://github.com/react-everywhere/re-start).

-One interesting exception is [Ignite IR Boilerplate "Andross"](https://github.com/infinitered/ignite-ir-boilerplate-andross), but after consideration we decided not to use it because of the large amount of unnecessary code/components it provided.